chandradutta/CS23M021_A1/README.md

 ## Libraries

-Required libraries such as NumPy, WandB, scikit-learn, Matplotlib, and Seaborn are imported to support the implementation.
+Required libraries such as NumPy, WandB, scikit-learn, Matplotlib,etc are imported to support the implementation.

 ## Confusion Matrix